SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 Languages wax and wane in favour.
 The most popular languages are not the same as the most adopted languages on the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web.

-While JavaScript - often abbreviated to JS - is the most popular front-end language, PHP is the still the most used.
+While JavaScript - often abbreviated to JS - is the most popular frontend language, PHP is the still the most used.
 Wordpress is built on PHP and initially so was Facebook!

 JavaScript libraries have replaced vanilla JavaScript.
 These are j-Query, once again not popular but often used and React.js popular but may not be with the same market share.
 React was designed by Facebook to replace PHP.